 - Hourly rate depending on the amount of work undertaken

 The amount you expect to pay per month depends on the following factors

-- Minimum monthly fee will vary according to the size and experience of the agency
+- The minimum monthly fee will vary according to the size and experience of the agency

 - Individuals or small agencies will charge from £350/month